| |

 Waterproof Hiking Boots

-In the fall when you are more likely to encounter rain is the time to make sure your hiking boots are waterproof (you can learn about the pros and cons here).
+In the fall, you should choose waterproof hiking boots over non-waterproof shoes (you can learn about the pros and cons of waterproof boots here).
 Wet feet might not be a deal breaker in the summer, but in the fall when temps drop, soggy boots can be a serious problem resulting in numb toes or gnarly blisters.
-Waterproof hiking boots have a water-repelling membrane (often made by Gore-Tex) that is layered into synthetic or leather materials.
-They are typically slightly heavier and less breathable than non-waterproof hiking boots, but they are also warmer.

 What are your favorite clothes and layers to wear hiking in the fall?
 Let us know in the comments below!